 The closer you get to retirement (10 years or so), it’s time to buckle down and get more serious.
 You need to get all assets into orders, such as RRSPs, government benefits, and so forth.
 As retirement draws closer, focus on pension plan options, apply for benefits, turn your RSPs into income, and other similar steps.
 A retirement planner can help you navigate these often complex and tricky waters, especially when it comes to higher taxes, catch-up contributions, and detailed expense analysis.

 That said, early retirement is a valid alternative to traditional retirement.
 However, there is a unique set of difficulties and challenges that need to be overcome.
+For instance, as you age, you might not be able to do basic chores or you might be suffering from a critical illness that could necessitate the services of senior home care services.
+Therefore, it is essential to have a retirement fund in place beforehand.
 Inflation will severely impact your saving’s purchasing power, which can halt your early retirement plans.
 Early retirement also tends to lead to an increase in expenses because of an active lifestyle, which in turn requires excess wealth.
 Another drawback involves no Social Security or Medicare until later years.
 However, these are challenges that can be surmounted; they merely require in-depth planning and strategizing as well as more effort.